Fiserv/Commerce-Hub/docs/Resources/Guides/Authorizations/Re-Auth.md

 # Reauthorize

+A merchant initiates a reauthorization when the completion or fulfillment of the original order or service extends beyond the authorization validity limit set by networks.

 A reauthorization with a [token](?path=docs/Resources/API-Documents/Payments_VAS/Payment-Token.md) is required when a pending authorization has been released based on the card issuer's hold times.
 The most common reason for reauthorization is due to a pre-order or [split shipment](?path=docs/Resources/Guides/Split-Shipment.md).
+These authorizations are handled by one of the following methods:

-- **Merchant Managed:** The merchant submits the transaction with the required field and it is processed by
+- **Merchant Managed:** The merchant submits the transaction with the required field and it is processed by the network.
 - **Commerce Hub Managed:** The merchant submits a standard transaction which is processed by Commerce Hub.

+There are two common reauthorization scenarios:

+- Split or delayed shipments at eCommerce retailers.
+A split shipment occurs when not all the goods ordered are available for shipment at the time of purchase.
+If the fulfillment of the goods takes place after the authorization validity limit set by networks, eCommerce merchants perform a reauthorization (separate authorization) to ensure that consumer funds are available.

+- Extended stay hotels, car rentals, and cruise lines.
+A reauthorization is used for stays, voyages, and/or rentals that extend beyond the authorization validity period set by networks.
+Reasons for using this.

+The following are the reauthorization options:

+- Option 1 - Commerce Hub sequence initiation configuration - Authorization first, then cancel original transaction

+- Option 2 - Commerce Hub sequence initiation configuration -  Cancel original authorization first, then Authorize.

+- Option 3 - Allow merchants transaction initiation sequence.
+Commerce Hub configuration will be set to Authorization only.
+(Not a priority to configure one value)

+Merchant may send authorization after sending cancel

+Merchant may send cancel after sending authorization

+Merchant may not at all send cancel after sending authorization resulting in double authorization.